-Communications pane: Store and manage all data associated with your motion capture trials (Data Management tab: see Manage mocap data on the Data Management tab), assess trial health with the tools (Quality tab: see Review data quality), view stored processing history (History tab: see Review processing history), set up and control monitors for your trials (Monitor tab), work with IMUs (IMeasureU tab), interact with MATLAB, view system status information (Status tab), and view a log of Nexus system activity since start up (Log tab).
+Communications pane: Store and manage all data associated with your motion capture trials (Data Management tab: see Manage mocap data on the Data Management tab), assess trial health (Quality tab: see Review data quality), view stored processing history (History tab: see Review processing history), set up and control monitors for your trials (Monitor tab), use Vicon IMUs with Nexus (IMeasureU tab: see Work with IMUs), interact with MATLAB (Matlab tab: see Modeling with MATLAB), view system status information (Status tab), and view a log of Nexus system activity since start up (Log tab).

 |Menu bar: Access menu options.
 See Access menu options from the Nexus menu bar.|